mulle-nat-stash/mulle-core-developer/README.md

 ### Script

-There is an `install-all` script, that installs the pre-requisites and mulle-c-developer itself into `/usr`.
-Suitable for environments without supported package managers:
+There exists an `install-all` script to install the required commands and mulle-c-developer itself into /usr or some other place.
+This is suitable for environments without supported package managers:
 ```
 curl -L -O 'https://raw.githubusercontent.com/mulle-sde/mulle-sde/release/installer-all' && \
 chmod 755 installer-all && \
-sudo SDE_PROJECTS="mulle-c-developer;latest
+sudo OTHER_PROJECTS="mulle-c/mulle-c-developer;latest" \
-mulle-sde-developer;latest" ./installer-all /usr
+SDE_PROJECTS="mulle-sde-developer;latest" ./installer-all /usr
 ```